levelup-apps/hn-enhancer/PRIVACY.md

-# Privacy Policy for HackerNews Comment Enhancement
+# Privacy Policy for HackerNews Companion

 ## Data Collection
 This extension does not collect, store, or transmit any user data.
 All functionality operates locally in your browser.
+However, options settings (such as API keys) are synced using the browser's sync API.

 ## Third-Party Services
 The extension makes API calls to: